fredgj/keyboard-brightness/README.md

  [Install]
  WantedBy=multi-user.target
 ```
-Then run **sudo systemctl enable rc-local.service**, and now your keyboard backlight script
+Then run **sudo systemctl enable rc-local.service** to enable the service at bootup, and now
-should work.
+your keyboard backlight script should work.

 Usage